barbaragrosjean/Brain_like_mini_project/README.md

 - optuna
 - pandas
 - torchvision

-- down h5py
+## Usage
+The code is set for reproducibility with fixed random seeds for numpy, pytorch and cuda.
+As our models are heavy to train, we recommend to use a GPU.
+The code is set to run on a GPU if available, otherwise it will run on a CPU.

+## Dataset
+The datasets utilized are sourced from Majaj et al. (Journal of Neuroscience, 2015), and have undergone preprocessing, encompassing neural recordings obtained via multielectrode arrays implanted in the IT cortex of monkeys (168 neurons), alongside images of objects set against a natural landscape background (RGB channels, 224 × 224 pixels).

-## Example of use
+## Notebooks
-This project contains three notebooks.
+This project contains four notebooks: week6.ipynb (Ridge linear regression from input pixels and task-driven approach), week7.ipynb (data-driven approach), week9.ipynb (model exploration), **test.ipynb** (best performing model).
+**Each notebook needs to be run in the same folder as the utils.py file.**

 #### Load the data
-All the notebooks contain at the beginning, cells to load the data from a Google Drive repository.
-By running it you will be bring to install the gdown h5py module and use the utils file provided for the load and visualization functions.
-All the notebooks need to be run in the same repository as the utils.py files.

-#### Formate the data
-The data are packed into Dataset and Dataloader instances (torch.utils.data module).
+The data can be downloaded directly from all the notebooks using the utils.py module.

 #### Week 6 Notebook